Todo-App-Codepath/todoApp/README.md

 - [ ] As a user I want to be able to add an avatar to my profile image
 - [ ] As a user I want to be able to assign a task to a member
 - [ ] As a user I want to get notified of a task that's due
+- [X] As a user I want to see other members on my task list page

 **Optional Nice-to-have Stories**